Geonovum/ogc-api-features-guideline/Examples.md

 | Gokoala   |PDOK                  |https://api.pdok.nl/brt/top10nl/ogc/v1 |

 Per tool, findings are elaborated in the next chapters when relevant.
 They are held to the requirements in the standards as stated in chapter 3.
 Not all standards are regarded, since they were not yet astablished at the time the services were set online.
-This counts for the common and filtering standard.
+This applies for example to the common and filtering standard.

 ### Pygeoapi versus requirements